1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is the life expectancy with fatty liver?

-With early detection, lifestyle changes, and proper management, many people with fatty liver live long, healthy lives without significant complications.
+Through early detection, lifestyle changes and proper management, several of these individuals with the fatty liver may have long, healthy lives without major complications.

 What does end-stage liver disease mean?